HristoS/CATSequenceAnalysis/README.md

 - KMP ms - time in ms to perform the comparison with Knuth–Morris–Pratt

 - dna string - raw data of the sequence
-- totalRecords - total number of all combination for a sequences with length given as input parameter
+- totalRecords - total number of all combination for a sequence with length given as input parameter
 - cat matches - total number of collisions
 - [0.1 - 1.0] - rate of similarity after comparison with Needleman–Wunsch for a sequence which is discovered as collision based on CAT

 ## How to run tests

- Open *sln file and run desired test from teh test explorer https://learn.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer?view=vs-2022.
+ Open *sln file and run desired test from the test explorer https://learn.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer?view=vs-2022.
 Keep in mind that some test takes longer (up to couple of hours) based on the machine and sequence length which is examined.
-This is the reason why test generates a reports in *.csv for storing the results.
+This is the reason why tests generate reports in *.csv for storing the results.

 > **Warning:**
 > For localizations like German where separator for csv is ';' and decimal separator is ',' instead of '.' opening the reports in Excel could appear weird - https://answers.microsoft.com/en-us/msoffice/forum/all/power-query-how-to-import-a-csv-file-that-does-not/e19fe942-80ad-4ac1-a164-061e7cac9486

 ## Block diagram of CAT method for DNA sequence analysis

 ```plantuml
 @startuml